notreux/UpsideEngine/docs/tutorials/shader-guide/BasicEffect.md

 ### How it works
 When we create a function for our shader, we are creating a function that is executed for each pixel of an image.
 This function allows us to manipulate various parameters, to achieve the desired visual effects, such as color and position.

-There are no explicit parameters in the shader functions; instead, upside engine injects variables directly into the function.
-This approach avoids the need for a lot parameters.
-You will need to be familiar with the names of these variables, which are both readable and writable.
+Upside Engine provides a typed table containing all the necessary variables.
+This approach simplifies the function interface by eliminating the need for numerous parameters, as the table's structure ensures that all required variables are clearly defined and accessible.
 ___

 ### Shader variables